Manuperezro/The-Climbing-Club-MS2/README.md

 ## The Why

-Shows the offer that the climbing Club has to the specific customers.
+Shows the offer that the climbing Club has to the visitors customers and potential customer.

 Invite the customers to navigate throught the website and discover the products.